Understanding Holiday Stress Through a Trauma-Informed Lens

 Introducing Dana Carretta Stein, LMHC

 Dana Carretta Stein, LMHC is a Licensed EMDRIA Approved Consultant, EMDR therapist, and founder of The EMDR Coach.
-She supports therapists with grounded, neuroscience informed consultation, business coaching, and practical EMDR tools.
+She supports therapists with grounded, neuroscience-informed consultation, business coaching, and practical EMDR tools.
 Dana is known for her direct, validating, and accessible teaching style that helps clinicians build confidence without burnout.

 About The EMDR Coach

 The EMDR Coach offers consultation, EMDR resources, and therapist business support designed to help clinicians grow confidently and sustainably.
-Every resource is built on trauma informed care, nervous system science, and real world clinical experience.
+Every resource is built on trauma-informed care, nervous system science, and real-world clinical experience.

 Product Highlight: EMDR Therapy Progress Journal